loginom/loginom-help-en-omegat/data/integration/connections/list/rest-service.md

 * **Authorization Type** provides a drop-down list with authorization options:
    * **Not required**: when selecting this option, Loginom does not perform authorization when connecting to the service.
-   * **Username and password** is selected when authorization by name/password is required.
+   * **Username and password**: this option is selected when authorization by name/password is required.
 The following types of authorization by username and password are supported:
       * Basic;
       * Digest;
       * NTLM;